opendilab/DI-engine-docs/source/hands_on/cql.rst

 datasets, without interaction.

 However, directly utilizing existing value-based off-policy RL algorithms in an offline setting generally results in poor performance, due to issues with bootstrapping from out-of-distribution actions and overfitting.
-Thus CQL is proposed as a novel method for learning a conservative Q functions of which the expected value is lower-bounded via a simple modification to standard value-based RL algorithms.
+Thus, many constrain techniques are added to basic online RL algorithm.
+CQL is one of them which learns conservative Q functions of which the expected value is lower-bounded via a simple modification to standard value-based RL algorithms.

 Quick Facts